narius/SelectGame/CONTRIBUTING.md

-#Coding styleguide
-All code should adhere to https://www.python.org/dev/peps/pep-0008/ and https://docs.djangoproject.com/en/2.0/internals/contributing/writing-code/coding-style/
+Everyone is wellcome to create bug reports and pull request.